xhzdeng/stela/README.md

 ### Installation

 This code is modified from [RetinaNet](https://github.com/yhenon/pytorch-retinanet) and [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
 It has been tested on Ubuntu 16.04 with CUDA 9.0 and [PyTorch](https://github.com/pytorch/pytorch) 1.1.
-If you have some issues, please leave a message.
+If you have any issue, please leave a message.

 0. Clone this repository
     ```